- Computing and ICT

 Mrs Tachauer – Director of Lifeskills.

-All pupils have a one hour Lifeskills lesson per week, which consists of a mixture of “Personal, Social and Health Education”, (sometimes called PSHE) and “Citizenship”.
-Lifeskills is taught by a variety of teachers from all the main subject areas.
+All pupils have a one hour per week Lifeskills lesson, which consists of a mixture of “Personal, Social and Health Education”, (sometimes called PSHE) and “Citizenship”.

 Mrs Duxbury – Assistant Head Intervention and Learning Support